tulliolo/mobybolt/guide/mobybolt/bitcoin/electrum-server.md

 ---

 ## Upgrade

+{:.warning}
+If your current version is less than v1.12.0, replace the Dockerfile with the one in this [section](#prepare-the-dockerfile).

 Check the [Fulcrum release page](https://github.com/cculianu/Fulcrum/releases){:target="_blank"} for a new version and change the `FULCRUM_VERSION` value in the `.env` file.
 Then, redo the steps described in: